nandrehetan/The-Ultimate-Bit-Tricks/README.md

 # The-Ultimate-Bit-Tricks

-This blog has some stuff I’ve written over past 1 year

 ### Note - The code snippets here are in the public domain  — feel free to use them however you please.